Artificial intelligence a key challenge for Germany's next government | DW | 21.09.2021

 Coordinating medical data for these purposes will be particularly difficult in Germany, however, where personal data is largely decentralized and highly protected.

 "This, I think, is one of the major hurdles in this respect," said Krüger.
 "This has been identified.
 So it's something that we know in Germany, and we are starting slowly to change it.
 But it's taking too long."
-He calls not for less regulation, however, but instead for greater unification of systems.
+He hasn't called for less regulation, however, but instead for greater unification of systems.

 AI relies on vast amounts of data to learn and become more effective.
 The question of when and where to use AI technologies and the data they need will be another puzzle to figure out.